Beddgelert Forest, near Porthmadog

 One of the most beautiful and dramatic spots in Wales

-The visitor centre and café are closed.
+The visitor centre building and café remain closed.

 For grandeur and rugged beauty, few locations equal Cadair Idris, a spectacular chain of peaks in the south of Snowdonia National Park.